AbhiRP/Fake-LaserScan/README.md

 # Fake-LaserScan
-## ROS node that publishes LaserScan messages.
-A launch file with tf transforms and RViz to visualize the fake LaserScan message.
+### ROS package that publishes LaserScan messages.
+Also contains a launch file with tf transforms and RViz to visualize the fake LaserScan message.